 Change in Control.
 We expect to enter into change in control agreements with our executive officers to help keep them focused on their work responsibilities during the uncertainty that accompanies a change in control, to preserve benefits after a change in control transaction and to help us attract and retain key talent.
-A change in control of our company is defined in the Hanesbrand OIP (see discussion above).
-Generally, the agreements will provide for severance pay and continuation of certain benefits if the executive officer's employment is terminated involuntarily (for a reason other than "cause" as defined in the agreement) within two years following a change in control, or within three months prior to a change in control.
+A change in control of our company is defined in the Hanesbrand OIP (see discussion above), Generally, the agreements will provide for severance pay and continuation of certain benefits if the executive officer's employment is terminated involuntarily (for a reason other than "cause" as defined in the agreement) within two years following a change in control, or within three months prior to a change in control.
 An involuntary termination will also include a voluntary termination by the executive officer for "good reason" (as defined in the agreement).
-The agreements will provide that the terminated executive officer will receive in a lump sum payment, two or three times his or her cash compensation (consisting of base salary and the greater of their current target bonus or their average actual bonus over the prior three years), a pro-rated portion of his or her annual bonus for the fiscal year in which the termination occurs based upon the greater of their target bonus or actual performance as of the date of termination, the replacement of lost qualified retirement benefits through the Hanesbrands SERP and the continued eligibility to participate in our medical, dental and executive life insurance plans during the severance period.
-Outstanding awards under the Hanesbrands OIP will be treated pursuant to the term of the Hanesbrands OIP.
+The agreements will provide that the terminated executive officer will receive in a lump sum payment, two or three times his or her cash compensation (consisting of base salary, the greater of their current target bonus or their average actual bonus over the prior three years and the matching contribution to the defined contribution plan in which the executive officer is participating), a pro-rated portion of his or her annual bonus for the fiscal year in which the termination occurs based upon the greater of their target bonus or actual performance as of the date of termination, a pro-rata portion of his or her long-term cash incentive plan payment for any performance period that is at least fifty percent (50%) completed prior to the executive officer's termination date, the replacement of lost savings and retirement benefits through the Hanesbrands SERP and the continued eligibility to participate in our medical, dental and executive insurance plans during the severance period.
+Outstanding awards under the Hanesbrands OIP will be treated pursuant to the terms of the Hanesbrands OIP.
 In the event that any payments made in connection with a change in control would be subjected to the excise tax imposed by Section 4999 of the Code, the agreements will provide that we will make tax equalization payments with respect to the executive officer's compensation for all federal, state and local income and excise taxes, and any penalties and interest, but only if the total payments made in connection with a change in control exceed three hundred thirty percent (330%) of such executive officer's "base amount" (as determined under Section 280G(b) of the Code).
 Otherwise, the payments made to such executive officer in connection with a change in control that are classified as parachute payments will be reduced so that the value of the total payments to such executive officer is one dollar (\$1) less than the maximum amount such executive officer may receive without becoming subject to the tax imposed by Section 4999 of the Code.
 In consideration for these benefits, the agreements will prohibit the executive officer from working for certain competitors, soliciting business from our customers, attempting to hire our employees and disclosing our confidential information.
 The term of each agreement will be for two years, subject to automatic one-year extensions unless we give 180 days prior written notice that we do not wish to extend.
 In addition, if a change in control occurs during the term, the agreement will automatically continue for two years following the change in control.